CALL NOW: 678-404-7104

 (O) Any recommendation by a court appointed custody evaluator or guardian ad litem;

 (P) Any evidence of family violence or sexual, mental, or physical child abuse or criminal history of either parent; and

 (Q) Any evidence of substance abuse by either parent.

 Call now!
 678-404-7104

-At Chambers, Hill & Quinde, our Gwinnett County child custody lawyers know that your children are the most important thing in your life.
+At Quinde & Associates, our Gwinnett County child custody lawyers know that your children are the most important thing in your life.
 Whether you're facing the issue of custody for the first time in a divorce, or you're looking to modify custody, we can help.

-At Chambers, Hill & Quinde, we assist our clients in securing both legal custody and physical custody of their children.
+At Quinde & Associates, we assist our clients in securing both legal custody and physical custody of their children.
 Legal custody means that a parent has the right to make important decisions for their children.
 Physical custody dictates where the child will live and how they will spend time with both parents.
 The Court will look to the best interests of the child to determine physical custody.

-Copyright Chambers, Hill & Quinde, LLC.
+Copyright Quinde & Associates, LLC.
 All rights reserved.